sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Null Values In Column
 ----------------------------------------

-Below is a sample workflow that contains Null Values In Column processor in Fire Insights.
+Below is a sample workflow that contains Null Values In Column processor in Sparkflows.
 It demonstrates the usage of Null Values In Column node identify the number of Null values and its percentage against the total data length in the selected columns.

 It does the following processing of data: